Tico-hue/infoProject/README.md

 pip intall -r requirements.txt
 ```

-After that you have to create a DB called 'ProjectInfo' in SQLServer
+After that, you have to create a DB called 'ProjectInfo' in SQLServer
 or if you want to use another DB you must change it in
 ```console
 \infoProject\infoProject\infoProject\settings\local.py